ZacBlanco/zacblanco.github.io/_drafts/nerual-networks-and-backpropagation.md

 Author: Zac
 ---

 The other day I had been looking up information on [machine learning](http://en.wikipedia.org/wiki/Machine_learning).
 I'm new to some of the topics in this field but I have been introduced to some before.
 I've always wanted to learn more.
-The idea of teaching a computer how to "learn" just seems intriguing.
+The idea of teaching a computer how to "learn" just seems intriguing to me.

 Specifically I had been researching [neural networks](http://en.wikipedia.org/wiki/Artificial_neural_network).
 They are useful because they can help uncover hidden patterns in a plethora of data, or be taught to perform certain tasks such as handwriting or facial recognition.

-I had watched an [MIT Open CourseWare Lecture](https://www.youtube.com/watch?v=q0pm3BrIUFo) which gave a rough introduction to neural networks which I found to be quite captivating.
+I had watched an [MIT OpenCourseWare Lecture](https://www.youtube.com/watch?v=q0pm3BrIUFo) which gave a rough introduction to neural networks which I found to be quite captivating.
 I found it so fantastic actually that I wanted to share the basic concepts here.
 For the purpose of this post, I'm going to assume that we're teaching this neural net via supervised learning.

 Or, in other words, we are going to make this neural network learn by giving it a set of "correct" input and output values, which it will use to calibrate, or change its own structure to make sure that it also outputs the correct values.
 Now let's dive in!